Stop! Your Lease Extension in Badsey Could Be FREE

 An extended lease is almost the same value as a freehold

-It is conventional wisdom that a residential leasehold with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to any lease with more than 30 years remaining, the property will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a property with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.

 Lender Requirement